What is the Starfish Retrospective?

 - Start Doing: What should we start doing (or start testing) to help the team work better?

 - Less of: What are we currently doing that isn’t driving enough value for the team?

 - Stop Doing: What are we currently doing that adds no value to the team whatsoever?

 How to run a Starfish Retrospective

-The facilitator should give participants around five to ten minutes to jot down ideas on sticky notes for each of the five categories above.
+As a facilitator, you should give participants around five to ten minutes to jot down ideas on sticky notes for each of the five categories above.
 Each sticky note should represent only one idea.

 Once the time cap has been reached, the facilitator reads aloud the participants' sticky notes placed on the (physical or virtual) board.
-If something isn’t clear on one of the sticky notes, the participant who submitted can add a bit of clarification.
+If something isn’t clear on one of the sticky notes, the participant who submitted it can add a bit of clarification.
 Additionally, this is the point when other participants can ask questions and discuss the ideas shared in more detail.

 Following the discussion in Step 2, the facilitator gives participants another five to ten minutes to hone in on ideas for improvement and write them down on sticky notes.
 Once all ideas have been submitted, the facilitator should take a moment to group together similar ideas before sharing them with the team and then putting them up for a vote.